• Skip to main content

 • Puff pastry: I used ready-rolled puff pastry for convenience, but you can use a pastry block if you prefer (roll it out on top of a floured surface until about 2-3 mm thick).

-• Cheese: I used feta cheese, but you can use goat cheese instead if preferred.
+• Cheese: I used feta cheese, but you can use goat's cheese instead if preferred.

 • Dressing: balsamic vinegar, honey, oil, thyme, garlic and onion granules.
-You can add a small amount of sun-dried tomato pesto for a more intense tomato flavour (and omit the balsamic dressing).
+You can add a small amount of sun-dried tomato pesto for a more intense tomato flavour.

 • Salt and pepper.